ocellao/10daysofjavascript-hackerrank/README.md

-# 10 Days of JavaScript
+# 10 Days of JavaScript - Hacker Rank